Home » National Parks » Kenai Fjords National Park » Exit Glacier You See What is Best About Kenai Fjords

 Getting to Exit Glacier

 Exit Glacier is one of the most popular road-accessible glaciers in the state.
 The peak months to visit Exit Glacier are June, July, and August.
+Exit Glacier Road follows the Resurrection River, giving panoramic views of the mountains.
+The road ends at the glacier.

 Discover the Exit Glacier Nature Center

-We opted for the another option doing the self-guided audio tour on The Alaska App, narrated by the Park Service’s chief interpretive ranger.
+We opted for another option doing the self-guided audio tour on The Alaska App, narrated by the Park Service’s chief interpretive ranger.

 The Nature Center has a clean restroom with flush toilets.
-You can fill up your nondisposable reusable water bottle that we recommend you bring with you.
+You can fill up your nondisposable, reusable water bottle that we recommend you bring with you.
 It is located directly outside the restrooms.
 Hydration is the most important thing when climbing in high elevations.
 Drink often during your visit to Exit Glacier while on your hike, carry along quick and easy snacks.
 Trekking poles and bear spray would certainly help if you plan the Harding Icefield Trail.
 At certain times of the year, bug spray may be an additional item you will need.With the cooler June temperatures, today we did not have any issues with mosquitoes.

-Highly Recomment doing a Ranger-Led Tour
+Highly recommend doing a Ranger-Led Tour

 What Trails Should You Hike in the Park?